duckfist/RobotMaster/README.md

 # RobotMaster
 2D Mega Man clone and level editor in .NET

 This project was stopped after Microsoft abandoned support for XNA.
 I later converted the projects to MonoGame and cleaned up the project structure.
 The game engine is mostly completed, the game just needs content now.
-The level editor is function but still needs work
+The level editor is functional but still needs work.

 Old readme/changelong starts here:
 =======================================